wayneeseguin/graft/examples/boolean/README.md

 # Boolean Operator Examples

-The boolean operators in Spruce provide logical operations for combining conditions and controlling flow.
+The boolean operators in Graft provide logical operations for combining conditions and controlling flow.

 ## Overview

-Spruce provides the following boolean operators:
+Graft provides the following boolean operators:
 - `&&` - Logical AND
 - `||` - Logical OR
 - `!` - Logical NOT (negation)